bitlap/smt/README_EN.md

   - `verbose` Whether to enable detailed log.
   - `excludeFields` Whether to exclude the specified `var` fields, default is `Nil`.
   - Only support `class`.
-  - Currying is not supported for constructors at present.
   - When used with `@toString`, it must be put last.
 Known problems.

-> IDE support is not very good, a red prompt will appear, but the compilation is OK.
-You need to provide their dependencies and configuration, please refer to the test.

 - Example